blackcaer/SkinLookup/README.md

 - skin_lookup/ - Django project directory.
 Most of files there are automatically generated
     - urls.py - main backend routing file
     - settings.py - setting for django application
-- .gitignore - filed and folders for git to ignore
+- .gitignore - files and folders for git to ignore
 - db.sqlite3 - SQLite database for project
 - requirements.txt - required python packages for the project